nagimov/helium-inventory-management/README.md

     + dewars that reach 0 level are considered to be warm and require to be cooled down before the next fill
         * during cooldown, liquid helium is transferred to the dewar and then immediately evaporated to the bag
         * cooldown is specified as amount of liquid helium required to transition the dewar from warm to cold state
-    + ucn cryostat fills take priority over dewar fills and can interrupt dewar fills, resulting in partially filled dewars
+    + ucn cryostat always fills at a specified LHe transfer rate and reduces available fill rate for transport dewars
-        * liquid helium level in a partially filled dewar is above the threshold, it is considered to be ready to be used
+        * if liquid helium level in a partially filled dewar is above the threshold, it is considered to be ready to be used
         * if level is below the threshold, dewar is marked as "low" and will be refilled when possible
     + among all the "low" dewars, fill priority is given to the fullest ones in order to create a "full" dewar as quickly and cheaply as possible